amaansyed27/Tool-Tip-in-Compose/README.md

-# ToolTip in Android Studio with Kotlin Compose
+# ToolTip in Jetpack Compose

 This repository contains a custom implementation of a **ToolTip** for Android applications developed using **Kotlin** and **Jetpack Compose**.
 The project is compatible with **Android Studio Ladybug Stable** version.